endaflynn198/r-resources/clustering_in_r_spotify_data/README.md

 Read the rendered HTML report [here](https://htmlpreview.github.io/?https://github.com/endaflynn198/r-resources/blob/main/clustering_in_r_spotify_data/clustering.html).

+- Note: GitHub's HTML preview does not render the Latex equations correctly.
+To view the report correctly, you can clone the repository and open the HTML file in a browser.

 You can also run the analysis yourself by cloning the repository and running the `clustering.qmd` file.

 ## Project Structure